AnnemarieWittig/AiToolsInDevelopment/README.md

 - OWNER: Owner of the repository
 - REPO: Name of the repository
 - MAIN_BRANCH: Primary branch of the analysed repository
+- VIRTUAL_ENVIRONMENT_PATH: The path to your python environemnt's bin folder (the folder where installed packages are stored).
+This could, for example, be `./venv/bin`.

 If the used repository manager is a private instance of Github, some endpoints might need to be updated in the helper files.
 These endpoints are in the [api_access](/RepositoryCrawlers/helper/api_access.py) file, lines 17-24.